zep-studio/zep-studio/README.md

 # ZEP Studio

-A Blockcoding Editor for ZEP Script-based Apps
+A Block Coding Editor for ZEP Script-based Apps